GothenburgBitFactory/bugwarrior/bugwarrior/docs/common_configuration.rst

 useful to you.

-To help users build descriptions that suit their needs, all services allow one to specify a ``description_template`` configuration option, in which one can enter a one-line Jinja template.
+To help users build descriptions that suit their needs, all services allow one to specify a ``SERVICE.description_template`` configuration option, in which one can enter a one-line Jinja template.
 The context available includes all Taskwarrior fields and all UDAs (see section named 'Provided UDA Fields' for each service) defined for the relevant service.